mapsync/irvine-advisory2/site/content/post/boil-water-advisory-2.md

 ---
-title: BOIL WATER ADVISORY LIFTED
+title: "BOIL WATER ADVISORY "
 draft: false
-date: 2023-10-23T13:06:02.017Z
+date: 2023-10-25T04:05:41.855Z
-description: Boil water advisory has been lifted
+description: Boil Water advisory for Madison Ave area.
-image: /img/lifted-1-.jpg
+image: /img/download.jpg
 ---
-The boil water advisory has been lifted for all IMU water customers.
-We apologized for any inconvenience this may have caused.
+The boil water advisory has been issued for the following locations.
+Broadway from 216 to 266, Madison Ave, North Madison Ave, Evergreen Dr, Cardinal Court, Armor Ave, and North Lily Ave.
+IMU customers who live on these streets bring water to be consumed to a rolling boil for 1 minute and allowed to cool before ingesting until further notice.
+Crews are working hard to return water back into service.